Duankaiwen/CenterNet/README.md

 ```
 We provide the configuration file (`CenterNet-104.json`) and the model file (`CenterNet-104.py`) for CenterNet in this repo.

 We also provide a trained model for `CenterNet-104`, which is trained for 480k iterations using 8 Tesla V100 (32GB) GPUs.
-You can download it from [BaiduYun CenterNet-104](https://pan.baidu.com/s/17RvbWaxrvW1kXRuk7XmIfw) (code: 2clj) or [Google drive CenterNet-104](https://drive.google.com/open?id=1GVN-YrgExbPPcmzn_Lkr49f2IKjodg15) and put it under `<CenterNet dir>/cache/nnet` (You may need to create this directory by yourself if it does not exist).
+You can download it from [BaiduYun CenterNet-104](https://pan.baidu.com/s/1OQwMAPLcZkHWbTzD28cxow) (code: bfko) or [Google drive CenterNet-104](https://drive.google.com/open?id=1GVN-YrgExbPPcmzn_Lkr49f2IKjodg15) and put it under `<CenterNet dir>/cache/nnet` (You may need to create this directory by yourself if it does not exist).
 If you want to train you own CenterNet, please adjust the batch size in `CenterNet-104.json` to accommodate the number of GPUs that are available to you.

 To use the trained model:
 ```